Ganesshh/Techvantage_Internship/README.md

 ### Ecommerce Gender Prediction
 **Objective**: To build a ML model that will predict the gender of the e-commerce consumers.

 Tried predicting the genders of the e-commerce consumers using different classification algorithms.
 After pre-processing and building the models, compared their performance in terms of accuracy.
-SVM Radial basis function found to having accuracy of 93%.
+Found that the dataset is not linearly separable, that’s why it doesn’t work well with Logistic Regression and SVC with linear kernel.
+It works well with SVC’s Radial basis function kernel with an accuracy of 93%.